|

 is maintained with a few simple rules and procedures such as variations on

 the Crawford Slip Method (2, 3).
-However,
+However, where

-where the 3 cloud method comes into its own is cross-functional groups.
+the 3 cloud method comes into its own is cross-functional groups.
 Properly facilitated the 3 cloud method

 will negate the 5th layer of resistance at the early stages of analysis.
 We might think of it as a strategic tool

 then rather than as an operational tool.
-A
+A generic

-one individual.
-The underlying
+individual.
+The underlying assumption

-specific clouds.
-The
+clouds.
+The generic

-the specific clouds into one common entity.
+specific clouds into one common entity.

 The generic cloud can then in fact be used in a communication current